 7. Your Website Is Lack-Luster.

 With so many people using website builders like Squarespace and Wix, sites are becoming more and more cookie cutter.
 It makes standing out online difficult.
 That’s why having a custom website designed is more crucial than ever.
-Don’t sacrifice uniqueness for intuitiveness — visitors will most likely leave your site if things become too complicated.
+Don’t sacrifice uniqueness for intuitiveness — website visitors will most likely leave your site if things become too complicated.
 This should go without saying, but make sure to use high quality, compelling pictures.

 8. You Don’t Have A Social Media Presence.